JustinMShea/wooldridge/README.md

 data("jtrain")
 ```

-View the `jtrain` data set
+If using RStudio, View the `jtrain` data set

 ```{r}
 View(jtrain)
 ```

-Check out the documentation on `jtrain`, including variable column names and what they are.
+Check out the documentation for `jtrain`.
+It includes variable column names, original source of data, as well as page number(s) where the data appear in the text.

 ```{r}
 ?jtrain